Bridgerton “The Duke and I” Spoilers Ahead

 - The wedding ceremony with Sufjan Stevens’ “Love Yourself” playing was perfect and I can’t think of ending on a more perfect note than acknowledging the use of that song.

-What are your thoughts on Bridgerton’s fifth episode?
-Do tell us in the comments below.
+Now streaming on Netflix: What are your thoughts on Bridgerton’s “The Duke and I?”
+Let us know in the comments below.